thereshouldbemyname/labsFromBooks/README.md

-Tasks that were completed from the book by Bjarne Stroustrup.
+Tasks that were completed by me from the book by Bjarne Stroustrup.
 Principles and practice of using C++ (ru)